TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 It seems that the count ratio, SNP distance and max density methods work more or less ok (in theory) for the purpose of the algorithm.
 However, the max ratio and hyp distance methods do not seem to be very useful. **What about the maximum hypothesis method?** When it was used with the small genome, the candidate SNP position was really close to the causal mutation in the correctly ordered genome, What happen if we use it with a larger genome?

-Some of the distance metrics seem to work just fine, as they assign a 0 value to the correct order and approach to 1 when we get closer to the random permutation,  so we assume that the distance metrics are useful and evaluate correctly the performance of the genetic algorithm.
-_DM!
-How does the number of elements and adjacent swaps you make in these tests compare with the number of divisions of the genome you have_ _DM! we only need to swap e.g 5000 for the distance to be like random.
-With the random start point we are coming from the other side.. how many swaps do we need to make from Random to get to the correct order.. is this why we don't see a distance improvement in our graphs_
+__*DM!
+How does the number of elements and adjacent swaps you make in these tests compare with the number of divisions of the genome you have* <-In this test we only have 53 contigs because we use the 2 kb genome , and the population size is 10 (we obtain 10 different permutations obtained each generation), so I guess we get to the 'random' state faster than with the larger genome (~1500 contigs), in which we will need to do more swapping to get to the same point.
+Could we repeat the test with the larger genome? *DM! we only need to swap e.g 5000 for the distance to be like random.
+With the random start point we are coming from the other side.. how many swaps do we need to make from Random to get to the correct order.. is this why we dont see a distance improvement in our graphs* <- You mean we need more swaps to get to the correct order?__

-But, for example, the Hamming distance or the R distance that seem to measure the distance as it was expected, give a constant value of 1 to all the replicates in the count ratio method. **Would that mean that the permutation never approaches to the correct order?
-How is possible that the distance is constant?
-How can we be sure that the position of the causal SNP is correctly determined?
-Is the problem in the distance metrics or in the fitness method?** _DM!
-I think it means that the Hamming distance can't discriminate on permutations of sets of the size you are giving to it._
+But, for example, the Hamming distance or the R distance that seem to measure the distance as it was expected, give a constant value of 1 to all the replicates in the count ratio method.  __*DM!
+I think it means that the Hamming distance cant discriminate on permutations of sets of the size you are giving to it.* Should it work with the small genome then?__

 Future perspectives
 ========
-- Try to reproduce the results?
-- Determine why the algorithm never gets to the correctly ordered permutation
-- Use a more realistic model?
-- Maybe the whole genome?
-- Use real SNP data to see if the algorithm can predict the SNP position then?

-1. Choose a set of distance methods to focus on.
+1. Choose a set of distance methods to focus on. __<-Which criteria should I use to select one distance method or another?
+All of them assign the same value to the random permutation in the test and to our permutations in the fitness methods.
+Are our best permutations taken as random?__
-2. Run the algorithm on genome divisions of different sizes
+2. Run the algorithm on genome divisions of different sizes __<- How can I select the size of the divisions?__
-3. Work out (possibly with Carlos) how many swaps we need to make from random to get to within x swaps of an original permutation (Im pretty certain this is a solved maths problem and Carlos will know of the right question to ask.
+3. Work out (possibly with Carlos) how many swaps we need to make from random to get to within x swaps of an original permutation (Im pretty certain this is a solved maths problem and Carlos will know of the right question to ask. __<- You mean how many swaps we need to make from random to get to a correct permutation?__